Ideas and insights for the discerning investor

 I am a founding shareholder in a Brazilian farmland development company, Genagro Ltd, which directly and through its offshoot Agrifirma Brazil now has a substantial equity interest in 77,000 hectares of land in Brazil.
 The company transforms unproductive scrubland in central Brazil (nowhere near the rain forest, incidentally) into fertile arable land to provide food and feed to a hungry world.
 This article in The Spectator explains how I came to be involved in this exciting new venture.
 Five years on from its formation, Agrifirma, the business which Genagro seeded, is setting new standards for sustainable farmland development in Brazil and is targeting a stock market listing in due course.
 Farmland has more than proved its worth as an investment asset over the past decade, with prices in Brazil having more than doubled in that time.

 In the past few years Independent Investor has been responsible from time to time for publishing or helping to commission a handful of titles that I believe merit a wider circulation.
 These include the historian Edward Chancellor’s prescient study The Coming Credit Crunch?
 (2006), a stark warning of the looming financial crisis that broke in 2008, Fundology by John Chatfeild-Roberts (2007), a layman’s guide to investing in funds, and Beyond the Internet Bubble, a masterful historical analysis of technology booms and busts through the centuries by my friend and co-author Sandy Nairn.
-Subscribers to the Investor Q and A newsletter will have access to my lists of recommended books, publications and websites.
+Subscribers to the The Investment Reader strategy service can access to my lists of recommended books, publications and websites.